spiceai/docs/spiceaidocs/content/en/reference/Secrets/_index.md

 ### File Secret Store

+Default secret store uses a file located at `~/.spice/auth`.
-The Spice.ai CLI provides two commands, `spice login` and `spice login dremio`, which are designed to simplify the process of storing credentials.
-When executed, these commands will automatically persist the corresponding credentials in the file secret store.
+The Spice.ai CLI offers the `spice login` command to streamline credential storage.
+When logging into Spice.ai, it automatically saves credentials in the secret store file under `spiceai` secret.

 ### Environment Secret Store